-An adventure to Spoonauger Falls offers minimal effort and maximum pay off, maing it one of the best waterfalls in SC to visit.
+An adventure to Spoonauger Falls offers minimal effort and maximum pay off, making it one of the best waterfalls in SC to visit.
 Nestled in a lush green hillside, the surrounding scenery of these falls is worth the journey alone.
-This South Carolina hike is only about half of a mile and the falls are around 50 feet high, flowing down a stepped rocky facade.
+This short South Carolina hike is only about half of a mile and the falls are around 50 feet high, flowing down a stepped rocky facade.

 The base culminates in shallow waters covering flat rock, perfect for wading in to cool off.
 It’s set in Mountain Rest within Sumter National Park.
 You’re sure to get the best photo op for your feed at Spoonauger Falls.

 These South Carolina waterfalls offer a stunning two for one special.
 Reedy Creek splits off to form double cascades rushing over massive granite cliffs.
 They are around 75 feet tall, though the left offers a slightly higher drop.
 The trail is easy and accessible, less than half a mile out and back.

 Wander downstream a bit and discover a small natural slide empties into an idyllic swimming hole.
 The views here are simply spectacular as it’s one of the best waterfalls in South Carolina.

 King Creek Falls is located in Sumter National Park near Laurel Creek.
 It’s a short and simple mile long hike to arrive.
 These Chattanooga River cascades are 70 feet tall and flow down mossy boulders into a semicircle covered in laurel.

 One of the main draws is the small sandy beach you can enjoy at the basin for a scenic and relaxing respite.
 There are plenty of opportunities for more outdoor adventure here as well, from fishing to kayaking to longer treks.